 [If viewing from cell phone, please scroll down for updates on trail conditions and Sandhill Cranes]

-For the safety of the general public and Preserve staff, Cosumnes River Preserve has closed the Visitor Center and suspended all guided hikes, paddles, and volunteer activities until further notice.
+The Visitor Center is closed until further notice.
 The Preserve trails, parking lots, and boat launch are still OPEN.
 For hours and information click here.

 When recreating, we recommend you follow local and CDC guidelines.